 While the NFL had been operating, by the time the 1960s rolled around there was a new American football league to rival the NFL as the American Football League (AFL) became a rival league in 1959 which saw the Boston Patriots, Buffalo Bills, Houston Oilers, Miami Dolphins, New York Titans (became the New York Jets in 1963), Cincinnati Bengals, Dallas Texans (Kansas City Chiefs), Denver Broncos, Los Angeles / San Diego Chargers and the Oakland Raiders compete in the AFL.

-The AFL lasted only 11 years, as by the time 1970 came the two leagues agreed to merge to create the NFL as we know it today with the following teams competing in the NFL;
+The AFL lasted only 11 years, as by the time 1970 came the two leagues agreed to merge to create the NFL as we know it today.

 Since the American Football League and the National Football League merged to create one major league in 1970 there have been a few teams that have dominated the NFL landscape.